PASSENGER ON MOTORCYCLE IN ACCIDENT LAWYERS – MN ATTORNEY FOR INJURED VICTIM

 Our motorcycle accident attorneys have represented many MN motorcycle passengers who have been injured because a car or truck driver was not keeping a proper lookout, usually before a lane change, or the driver of a bike that was going too fast or was too inexperienced.
 Unfortunately the injuries sustained by a motorcycle passenger are rarely minor.
 At a minimum, a motorcycle passenger will sustain road rash from the accident, which can cause permanent scarring.
 Worse, a motorcycle accident can cause those on the bike to suffer fractured bones, head injuries or death.
 See also, How to get Medical Bills Paid.

-Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 20 years’ experience, handling hundreds of motorcycle and car accident injury cases throughout Minnesota.
+Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience, successfully handling hundreds of motorcycle and car accident injury cases throughout Minnesota.
 Pam was a former partner at Meshbesher & Spence, and offers small firm attention to her clients.
-Our motorcycle passenger accident injury lawyers can meet with you to discuss to discuss your case at our offices in Edina, Woodbury and Minneapolis MN.
+Our motorcycle passenger accident injury lawyers can meet with you to discuss your case at our offices in Edina, Woodbury and Minneapolis MN.
 Our attorneys also meet injured motorcycle passengers at their homes to discuss accidents in St. Paul MN, Rogers MN, Elk River, Maple Grove, Brooklyn Park MN, Chanhassen, Chaska, and other cities throughout Minnesota.
 We will always provide you with a free initial consultation and we only charge a percentage of the compensation we recover for you.